Demonstration-Free Robotic Control via LLM Agents: Simulation Evaluation

 \paragraph{Human Coaching as Optimization} We test whether human-provided coaching can further improve baseline performance.
 We manually review video traces and add high-level tips to the prompt (e.g., maintaining gripper height, considering gripper orientation, avoiding obstacles).
 With coaching, recovery improves to \textbf{21/35 tasks (60.0\%)}, a \textbf{+11.4 percentage point} improvement over no-preset-limit trials alone.

 FAEA baseline (84.9\%) is competitive with VLA models trained with limited LIBERO fine-tuning data, approaching $\pi_0$ pretrained (86.0\%) while requiring zero demonstrations.
-Human coaching as an optimization increases performance to 88.2\%, approaching SmolVLA (88.75\%).
-However, FAEA trails $\pi_{0.5}$~\cite{physicalintelligence2025pi05} (96.85\%) by 8.6 pp---$\pi_{0.5}$ was fine-tuned on 30k+ LIBERO demonstrations, an order of magnitude more than SmolVLA ($\sim$1.7k demos).
-This suggests that while frontier MLLM agents can match data-efficient VLA approaches, substantial task-specific training data still confers an advantage for long-horizon manipulation and tasks that require dexterity.
+Human coaching increases performance to 88.2\%, approaching SmolVLA (88.75\%).
+These are contextual rather than controlled comparisons because observation modalities and inference protocols differ.
+The $\pi_{0.5}$ aggregate is not directly comparable because its fourth suite is LIBERO-10 rather than the 90 long-horizon tasks evaluated for FAEA.